rdprado/websocketscsharp/README.md

 First thing was testing the MSDN tutorial: https://docs.microsoft.com/pt-br/aspnet/core/tutorials/signalr?view=aspne-3.1&tabs=visual-studio, which builds a simple chat App with SignalR and a js client.
 To run it, simply play the server solution and try it in the browser.

-Secondly I create a .net core client, divided in two csprojs, one with a simple WPF interface and the other, a DLL which connects to the server.
+Secondly .Net Core client was created as a solution divided with two csprojs, one with a simple WPF interface and the other as a DLL which provides the communication layer to the server.

 # Versions